You Bet Your Life

 You Bet Your Life is an American comedy quiz series that has aired on both radio and television.
 The original version was hosted by Groucho Marx of the Marx Brothers, with announcer and sidekick George Fenneman.
 The show debuted on ABC Radio on October 27, 1947, moved to CBS Radio debuting October 5, 1949, and went to NBC-TV and NBC Radio on October 4, 1950.
 Because of its simple format, it was possible to broadcast the show on both radio and television but not simultaneously.
 Many of the laughs on the television show were evoked by Groucho's facial reactions and other visual gimmicks, so the two versions were slightly different.
 The last episode in a radio format aired on June 10, 1960.
 The series continued on television for another year, recording the last season, beginning on September 22, 1960, with a new title, The Groucho Show.

 You Bet Your Life has been revived three times since the original series ended, the most recent being a version hosted by Jay Leno that aired in first-run syndication from 2021 to 2023.

 History

-The mid-1940s were a lull in Groucho Marx's career.
-His radio show Blue Ribbon Town, sponsored by Pabst Blue Ribbon beer, had begun in March 1943 and had failed to catch on.
-Groucho left the program in June 1944 and was replaced by vocalist Kenny Baker (who appeared with Groucho in 1939's At the Circus).
-The show ended two months later.
-Groucho also reluctantly appeared in two films with brothers Chico and Harpo Marx, A Night in Casablanca and the lackluster Love Happy.
+During the mid-1940s, Groucho Marx was experiencing a lull in his career; the Marx Brothers had retired from films in 1941 and his radio show Blue Ribbon Town, sponsored by Pabst Blue Ribbon beer, had begun in March 1943 and had failed to catch on.
+A proposed radio series, The Flotsam Family created for Groucho by screenwriter Irving Brecher was unable to find a sponsor; after the program had been revamped and retitled The Life of Riley starring William Bendix, it became a hit.
+During this period, Groucho reluctantly returned to the screen in two films with brothers Chico and Harpo Marx, A Night in Casablanca (1946) and Love Happy (1949).